galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 > 5. Rename the output to `Normalized counts for the most differentially expressed genes` {: .hands_on}

-We now have a table with 130 lines (the most differentially expressed genes) and the normalized counts for these genes in the 7 samples.
+We now have a table with 130 lines (the most differentially expressed genes) and the normalized counts for these genes across the 7 samples.

 > ### {% icon hands_on %} Hands-on: Plot the heatmap of the normalized counts of these genes for the samples
 >